Leadership in Environmental Project Management & Consulting

 The proper design of an environmental audit requires a careful evaluation of the goals and objectives of the program and development of a strategy to correct deficiencies identified during the audit.

 An environmental compliance audit is performed to provide a "snapshot" of a facility's compliance status with applicable environmental laws and regulations at the time of the audit.
 Generally, the primary short-term objective of an environmental compliance audit is to evaluate the facility's compliance status and bring the facility into full compliance with existing regulations.
-An environmental compliance audit typically consists of three major tasks, which include:

 An environmental management audit is a distinct type of audit designed to evaluate the ability of a business or industry to implement its environmental management program.
 Specific types of environmental management audits, which may be used in conjunction with an environmental compliance audit, include:

-• Management Audits, which are conducted to assess a facility's ability to carry out its environmental management program, and which normally involve a review of the company's organizational structure, staffing levels, personnel responsibilities, staff training and expertise, standard operating procedures, and available resources which help the facility to identify the cause of deficiencies and implement permanent corrective measures.
+Management Audits, which are conducted to assess a facility's ability to carry out its environmental management program, and which normally involve a review of the company's organizational structure, staffing levels, personnel responsibilities, staff training and expertise, standard operating procedures, and available resources which help the facility to identify the cause of deficiencies and implement permanent corrective measures.

-• Waste Disposal Facility/Vendor Audits, which are performed before issuing a waste disposal contract, to evaluate off-site, commercial treatment, storage, and disposal facilities to minimize the long-term risk and potential liabilities associated with off-site waste treatment and disposal activities.
+Waste Disposal Facility/Vendor Audits, which are performed before issuing a waste disposal contract, to evaluate off-site, commercial treatment, storage, and disposal facilities to minimize the long-term risk and potential liabilities associated with off-site waste treatment and disposal activities.

-• Pollution Prevention Opportunity Audits, which are used to evaluate options for minimizing or eliminating wastes and environmental releases, typically by best management practices, organizational/management changes, material substitutions, or process modifications.
+Pollution Prevention Opportunity Audits, which are used to evaluate options for minimizing or eliminating wastes and environmental releases, typically by best management practices, organizational/management changes, material substitutions, or process modifications.

-• Environmental Site Assessments, often called environmental due diligence or liability audits, which are typically used in conjunction with real estate transactions to evaluate the potential presence of soil or groundwater contamination at a facility.
+Environmental site assessments, often called environmental due diligence or liability audits, which are typically used in conjunction with real estate transactions to evaluate the potential presence of soil or groundwater contamination at a facility.

 Collectively, environmental management audits involve the review of managerial risk control systems and procedures used by the businesses and industries to detect and correct potential deficiencies and violations.
 Because they focus on the underlying causes of the deficiencies and violations, environmental management audits are typically performed as a second-level auditing strategy and assist business and industries in implementing permanent corrective measures.